• Dr. Lee's faculty page, with sample list of publications.

 In 1992 Lee began teaching philosophy at Franciscan University of Steubenville.
-In 2007 he was appointed to direct Franciscan University’s Institute of Bioethics, which hosts annual conferences and offers specific classes on contemporary ethical issues for healthcare professionals and the general public.
+In 2007 he was appointed to direct The Veritas Center for Bioethics, which hosts annual conferences and offers specific classes on contemporary ethical issues for healthcare professionals and the general public.
 As director, Lee defends and articulates the natural law theory’s positions on human life and marriage through his writings, debates, and public speaking engagements.
 His expertise includes such hot-button bioethical issues as abortion, embryonic stem-cell research, euthanasia, sexual morality, and same-sex unions.

 His books include Body-Self Dualism in Contemporary Ethics and Politics (Cambridge University Press) with Dr. Robert P. George of Princeton University, and Abortion and Unborn Human Life (Catholic University of America Press).
 He has published over 40 articles in refereed journals or books, and is a regular contributor to popular publications such as First Things, National Review Online, New Atlantis, and The Public Discourse.